joshfischer1108/httpsig-lab/README.md

-# GNAP HttpSig: Client-keyed requests with HTTP Message Signatures
+# HttpSig: Client-keyed requests with HTTP Message Signatures

 ## What this repo teaches

-This project shows a practical, end-to-end “proof-of-possession” (PoP) flow for GNAP using **HTTP Message Signatures**:
+This project shows a practical, end-to-end “proof-of-possession” (PoP) flow using **HTTP Message Signatures**:

 * The **client generates a key** and proves possession by signing requests.
 * The **Authorization Server (AS)** binds the issued access token to that key.
 * The **Resource Server (RS)** verifies each request by checking the signature against the **bound** key, not whatever key happens to be in the request.
 * Optional: **key rotation** and re-binding.

 HTTP Message Signatures are a general tool for authenticated, integrity-protected HTTP traffic.
-They are not GNAP-only.
 An application or profile decides which parts of a message must be signed, how keys are discovered, and which algs are allowed.
-GNAP is such a profile that leans on this mechanism for PoP by default.

 ## Why it matters for real systems